rgambard/Upkie-Robotics-RL/code_propre/README.md

         return obs, reward, done, truncated, info
 ```

 Let us explain some part of the code.
 First of all, the observations are now a bunch of parameters (position, velocity, torque etc...) for each servomotor.
 Each of these parameters have certain inf and sup boundaries.
 Therefore, we decided to normalize all of them using the `self.obs_reg` to assure that each observation is bounded between $[-1;1]$.
-That is the function of the methods `convert_act` and `convert_obs`.
+That is the utility of the methods `convert_act` and `convert_obs`.

 Another thing we changed is the reward given the height of the body.
 Indeed, when we did a try without this change of reward, and the body just touched the floor with its knees, so this change of reward keep it above the floor.

-Lastly, we put the file `settings_servos.gin` where we specifically changed `PPOSettings.clip_range = 0.05` and also the random initiations to help the training.
+Lastly, we put the file `settings_servos.gin` where we specifically changed `PPOSettings.clip_range = 0.05`, the total number of steps `TrainingSettings.total_timesteps = 5_000_000` and also the random initializations to help the training.